mahdisml/RemoveSanctions/README.md

 # RemoveSanctions
 US Sanctions on Iranians Life :

 This is not all during the Nazi era and the 1940s!
+It's 2020 !

 <br />
 <br />